PurpleKingdomGames/indigo-website/indigodocs/organisation/subsystems.md

 title: SubSystems
 ---

-> This page has not yet been reviewed for compatibility with version 0.7.0.
-Details may now be incorrect.

-> Note: SubSystems have change substantially between versions 0.1.0 and >0.2.0 of Indigo, having moved from OO to FP in both style and form.

 ## What SubSystems are

-`SubSystem`s are a way of breaking part of your game off into mini-games.
+`SubSystem`s are a way of breaking parts of your game off into mini-games.
 They offer you a means of encapsulation for certain kinds of game system.

 Here is their interface: